JoseSierra1982/express-node-website/README.md

 > **Topic#2:** Using API request to let the "Front-End" to get data from the "Back-End"

 # Express Templating Engines:
-We can use one of the view engines view/templating engines that are supported by Express.JS.
-The templating engines include:
+We can use one of the templating engines supported by Express.js, including:

 - EJS
 - Hbs